Pectacius/stopwatch/README.md

    `stopwatch_record_end_measurements` the argument is the ID of the routine to complete the measurement for.
 3. call `stopwatch_destroy` to clean up the resources used

+### Error Codes:
+Some functions will return `enum StopwatchStatus` indicating the status of the function execution.
+List of possible status codes and their respective meanings
+- `STOPWATCH_OK` : Function executed successfully.
+- `STOPWATCH_TOO_MANY_EVENTS` : Function executed unsuccessfully.
+Too many events were selected to be added.
+- `STOPWATCH_INVALID_EVENT`: Function executed unsuccessfully.
+Event given is not a valid event.
+- `STOPWATCH_INVALID_EVENT_COMB` : Function executed unsuccessfully.
+The specific combination of events could not be added.
+Either event(s) are not supported by the hardware, or the hardware cannot simultaneously measure all the selected events.
+- `STOPWATCH_ERR` : Function executed unsuccessfully.
+Error unrelated to selected events.

 ##### Example:
 Example of measuring the performance of a loop of matrix multiplication where the number of cycles stalled waiting for resources, and the number of L1 cache misses are the selected events: